scriptator/llm_api_server_mock/README.md

-# OpenAI API server mockup
+# LLM API server mockup
 This is a simple fastapi based server mock that implements the OpenAI API.

 Available endpoints: